 Conditions like diabetes, peripheral vascular disease or long-term use of immunosuppressant drugs are possible contraindications to surgery, and patients with these conditions require careful evaluation by an orthopaedic surgeon (medical practitioner).

-Bunion surgery is covered by Medicare and private health funds when performed by an orthopaedic surgeon.
+Bunion surgery is covered by both Medicare and private health funds only when performed by an orthopaedic surgeon (medical doctor).